 - Although not the easiest instrument to learn, anyone who practices can learn it in a reasonable amount of time.

 - If you have any previous background in music (piano, violin, etc.) you can easily become a good French hornist.

 - There are lots of college scholarships for French horn.

+We offer French horns for sale and rent in Memphis, Nashville, and surrounding areas.
 Do you have questions about playing French horn?
 Ask our French horn experts here.